Portraits and Caricatures by Inger Eidem

 It seems Inger worked for many decades at Tivoli Gardens in Copenhagen.
 The earliest silhouettes I found date from 1947 and the latest from 1984, so she worked there a long time.
 Every year she had a new set of cards printed, ovals for her portraits and rectangles for her caricatures.

 a set of silhouettes cut by Inger Eidem at Tivoli Gardens, Copenhagen in 1959

 It includes two portraits and one caricature.
-Where they cut at the same time?
+Were they really cut at the same time?

-After collecting a few of these I realised that her silhouettes always come in sets of three: two portraits and one caricature.
+After collecting a few of these I realised that her silhouettes always came in sets of three rather than two: two portraits and one caricature.
 Yet, this must be the artist people were talking about.

 Do Inger Eidem’s caricatures really work?

 I must admit, I was a little disappointed when I saw Inger’s caricatures.
 I could see what she was doing (exaggerating the features) but to me they didn’t really seem to work.
 The caricature doesn’t really capture the likeness of the person in the portrait.

 At the time I was still searching for my own way to make silhouette caricatures, but wasn’t having much luck.
 Inger’s work seemed to confirm my own impression that caricature doesn’t really work in silhouette.
 I was having exactly the same problem: whenever I tried to alter the profile, the likeness seemed to vanish.
 This is exactly the opposite of what a caricature should be.